-Ms. Suzanne K. Scholte, president, Defense Forum Foundation; chair, North Korea Freedom Coalition, summarized the current situation:
+Ms. Suzanne K. Scholte, President, Defense Forum Foundation, Chair, North Korea Freedom Coalition spoke:

-Over 33,000 North Koreans have escaped to the South since the outbreak of Covid.
-There are thousands more in Canada, the UK, and the United States.
-There is now no doubt that the Kim Jong-eun regime is committing atrocities that have no parallel in history.
-It's important to say this because in the 1990s the first defectors I hosted in the United States had stories so horrible that people didn't believe them.
+MS. SCHOLTE: Just quickly, the current situation: over 33,000 North Koreans have escaped to the South since the outbreak of Covid.
+There are thousands more in Canada, UK, US.
+There is now no doubt that the Kim Jong-Eun regime is committing atrocities that have no parallel in history.
+It's important to say this because in the 1990s the first defectors I hosted in the US had stories so horrible that people didn't believe them.
 The UN Commission of Inquiry concluded this in 2014.

-North Korea shut its border in January 2020.
-We do know the regime has great fear of Covid; a shoot-to-kill order was instituted at the border.
-They seem to have kept the elite safe -- at the Party Congress no one was wearing masks.
+North Korea experience Covid first outside of China, and shut their border in January 2020.
+We do know the regime has a great fear of Covid; a shoot-to-kill order was instituted at the border.
+They seem to have kept the elite safe - at the Party Congress no one was wearing masks.

-This is an historic opportunity because North Korea has refused to accept back escapees who are being detained in China right now.
+This is a historic opportunity because North Korea has refused to accept back escapees who are being detained in China right now.
 They are people who had the resources to get out.
 This means they are either elites, or they have family members in the South who raised funds to get them out.
 Detainees who are sent back to the North are tortured and imprisoned, sometimes executed.
 Escaping to the South is punishable by death.